anymail/django-anymail/docs/esps/resend.rst

   These characters will cause problems in a *From* address display name:

-      * Commas, double quotes (``"``), or certain other characters that must be quoted or escaped in address headers will cause a "Resend API response 422" error complaining of an "Invalid \`from\` field".
+      * Double quotes (``"``) and some other punctuation characters can cause a "Resend API response 422" error complaining of an "Invalid \`from\` field", or can result in a garbled *From* name (missing segments, additional punctuation inserted) in the resulting message.
-      * Parentheses will not cause an API error, but anything enclosed in parentheses may be omitted from the resulting email.
       * A question mark immediately followed by any alphabetic character (e.g., ``?u``) will cause a "Resend API response 451" security error complaining that "The email payload contain invalid characters".